BradleyConn/habit-calendar/software/readme.txt

 Different project options.
 Just move the main.c file into the User folder in the submodule and build from there.

 Use pico to load code onto board.
+XXX: TO PROGRAM MUST CONNECT TO 3.3V!!!
+(Not 5V) Connect pico pin GP3 to PA14
+Connect pico pin GP2 to PA13
 `sudo make flash`
 erase with `sudo pyocd erase -t py32f002ax5 --chip --config ./Misc/pyocd.yaml`